turfus/ActiveInferenceJournal/Courses/ActiveInferenceForTheSocialSciences/SemioticsSemantics_Lecture/Transcripts/Prose/AIFSS-04L Semiotics and Semantics Lecture ~ Sganzerla.wav.sentences.csv_transcript.md

 [[start:2839416][end:2842066]] I'll just ask some more general questions.
 [[start:2842168][end:2844494]] You're adding a lot with these thoughts.
 [[start:2844622][end:2850230]] So you said that social interaction in this account is not reduced to prediction.
-[[start:2850890][end:2856440]] So how would you unpack that and how would you relate this?
+[[start:2850890][end:2856440]] So how would you unpack that and how would you relate this,

-47:38 [[start:2858810][end:2868890]] I don't know exactly what term of art would go here, but this kind of social epistemology that active inference provides us in contrast to say, predictive processing.
+47:38 [[start:2858810][end:2868890]] I don't know exactly what term of art would go here, but this kind of social epistemology that active inference provides us in contrast to say, predictive processing?
 [[start:2869550][end:2873730]] So how is it that we would or wouldn't reduce something to prediction?
 [[start:2873830][end:2878430]] And then what is it that active inference brings into that discussion?